 CRM Dashboard Data Examples

-Here are 6 examples of the kinds of information we commonly see our clients requesting and using in their CRM dashboards, organized by function.
+Here are six examples of the information our clients commonly request and use in their CRM dashboards, organized by function.

 Sales Dashboards

-- Current Lead Status: A display of various lead status states (open, attempted, contacted, disqualified, etc.) and total number of leads in each.
+A display of various lead status states (open, attempted, contacted, disqualified, etc.) and the total number of leads.

-- Opportunities By Stage: Shows current opportunities scheduled to close in a given time period and what stage of completion the opportunity is in, such as Proposal Sent, Contract Review, Final Negotiations, etc.
+Shows current opportunities scheduled to close in a given period and the completion stage the opportunity is in, such as Proposal Sent, Contract Review, Final Negotiations, etc.

 Marketing Dashboards

-- Leads By Source: Charts each marketing lead source — website, email, trade show, etc. — and displays how many leads each source has generated in a given amount of time.
+Charts each marketing lead source — website, email, trade show, etc. — and displays how many leads each source has generated in a given time.

 Customer Support Dashboards

-- Age Of Open Cases By Rep: Lists each CSR by name and shows a graph representing average case age in hours, days, weeks, etc.
+Lists each CSR by name and shows a graph representing the average case age in hours, days, weeks, etc.

 Think of each of the components listed above as being just like the gauges on a car dashboard — speed, RPM, fuel status, mileage — they’re all there to provide at-a-glance information that tells users if things are running smoothly or if there’s a problem that might need attention.

 Low on leads?
 It might be time to publish a new white paper.
-Average support case taking to long to resolve?
+Average support case taking too long to resolve?
 Maybe it’s time to hire another CSR.
-These are the kinds of things that CRM dashboards are intended to provide insight into.
+CRM dashboards are intended to provide insight into these kinds of things.

 One Tool Among Many

-Your business may have unique processes or procedures that would necessitate a custom readout that isn’t in the “standard” component catalog, and if so it’s important to know that beforehand so that’s it’s addressed before it becomes a problem.
+Your business may have unique processes or procedures that would necessitate a custom readout that isn’t in the “standard” component catalog, and if so, it’s important to know that beforehand so that it’s addressed before it becomes a problem.

-Though not every summary and data point can be (nor should be) displayed on a dashboard, they serve a valuable purpose in giving system users visibility into both overall system health and job-specific performance measurement.
+Though not every summary and data point can be (nor should be) displayed on a dashboard, they give users visibility into overall system health and job-specific performance measurement.